Math Resources and Ideas for Upper Elementary Teachers

 improper fraction sort

-The goal is for students to correctly sort the improper fraction snowflakes into the appropriate snow globes.
+Their goal is to correctly sort the improper fraction snowflakes into the appropriate snow globes.
 To do this, they first convert the improper fractions to mixed numbers by either using division, mental math, or decomposing the fraction into wholes and parts.
 It always makes me proud to see students using more than one method!

 improper fraction snowflake sort